jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 Neither of the former are actively maintained at the moment (except for Sindre Sorhus’ modern-normalize).
 CSS rules that corrected/fixes default CSS quickly becomes obsolete with the speed CSS develops (and not all libraries have been explicit on which of their rules are polyfill---another point to improve).

-More importantly, how they corrects and improves browsers default styling can be further corrected and improved, not by more code, but by a slightly different *approach*:
+More importantly, how they corrects and improves browsers default styling can be further corrected and improved, not by more code, but by a slightly different *approach*.

-- Does all CSS need to be normalized in a low level library like normalize.css?
+Does all CSS need to be normalized in a low level library like normalize.css?
 The more rules, the more opinions.
 Opinionated code is something you want at a bare minimum in your default CSS.
 Also, the more style, the more is likely overwritten when sites and apps are styled.

-- Opportunities for improving the developer experience can be further seized.
+Opportunities for improving the developer experience should be expanded where possible, while avoiding bloat many projects will not need.

 <!--
 Can normalize.css' approach be rethought?